The power of LLMs in software development

 Last week, I had to do scraping: gathering and clearing a dataset.
 My goal was to extract email addresses from a list of profiles by reading their PDF resume one by one and extracting the email from a string.

 The first thing you may think of is RegExp.
-That's the strategy I've used for the first round.
+That’s the strategy I used for the first round.
 The thing with PDF is that reading its content from a browser is not always easy.
 The email is located in the string with noisy text around.
-Instead of having whitespace before and after the mail to delimit it, we end up with misplaced whitespaces.
-The RegExp is very helpful in shortening a text range to where the email is, with an acceptable 32 characters around so we don't cut it in half.
+Instead of having whitespace before and after the mail to delimit it, we end up with misplaced whitespace.
+RegExp is helpful in shortening a text range to where the email is, with an acceptable 32 characters around so we don’t cut it in half.

 Based on the screenshot above, your brain is smart enough to guess what the email of our dear John the Spy is, right?
 But how would you translate it into computer instructions?

 To validate my hypothesis, I tried a few samples using ChatGPT and got 100% success without any hallucinations.
-God, does it mean GPT has been learning from the website I'm scrapping?!
+God, does it mean GPT has been learning from the website I’m scraping?

 Implementation

 I tried to write an explicit prompt to get a clear answer, despite not being a skilled prompt engineer.
-The instructions were:
+The instructions:

 Reply with the JSON object only, so your response can be used in an API.
 With the following JSON object, take the “email” property, clean the email address, and save it in a new “clearedEmail” property. {profileJSONObject}

-Thanks to Ollama Node.js library, industrializing the data cleaning could be done in a breeze.
+Thanks to the Ollama Node.js library, industrializing the data cleaning could be done in a breeze.

 Integrating the LLM was as simple as that.
 The story could end up here, but I’ll dig into implementation issues.

-I had to clear the response string to extract JSON.
+I had to clean the response string to extract JSON.
 Not a big deal, as I was inputting a flat object and expected to get a flat object in response too.

-I looked for the index of { to go directly to the JSON-stringified object, and looked for the index of } to get the end of the object.
+I looked for the index of { to go directly to the JSON-stringified object, and the index of } to get its end.
 This substring would clear any noise in the response.

 Once the substring was isolated, it could easily be parsed and manipulated in JavaScript.